kkhitsko/udacity-p5-extended-kalman-filter/README.md

 ### Text file mode

-For debug purpose you can use text file as measurements.
-For activate this mode specify input filename as an argument:
+For debug purpose you can use text file as measurements inputs.
+For activate this mode specify input filename as an argument while run application:

 `./ExtendedKF /data/obj_pose-radar-synthetic-input.txt`